Our Pillar Grant Program

 2017 Pillar Grant Application

-The 2017 Pillar Grant application is due by Sept.
-22. This year’s areas of interest are People in Sudden Crisis and Community Green Space.
+The 2017 Pillar Grant application process has concluded.
+This year’s areas of interest are People in Sudden Crisis and Community Green Space.
 Five to seven Pillar Grants of up to $10,000 each will be awarded to 501(c)(3) nonprofit organizations headquartered in the greater metropolitan areas of cities where Buckingham maintains an office (St. Louis, Dallas, Denver, Houston, Indianapolis, as well as Bourbonnais, Illinois; Burlington, Iowa; Casper, Wyoming; Fairfax and Middleburg, Virginia; Irvine, Palo Alto and Santa Rosa, California; Lincoln, Nebraska; Scottsdale, Arizona; Short Hills, New Jersey; and Wyomissing; Pennsylvania).

 Eligible organizations must be seeking funding for a specific program or project that addresses a demonstrated need and that is supported by substantial evidence and guided by a written plan.
 Organizations must also demonstrate how they carry out their own mission by “doing the right thing.”
 For more information about these requirements, click here.
 Pillar Grants will not be made to capital campaigns or requests solely for general operating support.